rfofrich/rfofrich.github.io/_pages/research.md

 ### How can we trace climate damages back to human influence?

-Climate change is global, but its consequences occur in particular places, on particular days, and to particular populations.
+Climate change is global, but its consequences are experienced in particular places, on particular days, and by particular populations.
 I develop approaches that bring climate-impact and attribution science to those scales.

 My work examines how warming is pushing major agricultural systems beyond historically experienced conditions and how those risks are distributed across populations with very different capacities to adapt.
-I also developed **GDNat**, a global, daily, high-resolution counterfactual climate dataset designed to isolate anthropogenic warming while retaining the weather events that actually occurred.
+I also developed GDNat, a global, daily, high-resolution counterfactual climate dataset designed to isolate anthropogenic warming while retaining the weather events that actually occurred, enabling direct comparison of observed impacts with those that would have occurred without anthropogenic warming.

 I am now extending this work from **climate hazards to climate damages and responsibility**.
 One current project traces climate damages beyond the emitting facility to the financial institutions that enabled its construction, linking thousands of major carbon-emitting facilities to the lenders that financed them and apportioning emissions, and ultimately damages, across those institutions.

 More broadly, I am developing approaches that connect anthropogenic warming to economic, health, agricultural, and ecological impacts and trace those impacts back through emissions, infrastructure, firms, and financial institutions.

-The goal is to make attribution increasingly useful for decisions: **what damage was caused by anthropogenic climate change, who experienced it, which activities contributed to it, and where could intervention prevent the greatest future harm?**
+The goal is to make attribution increasingly useful for decision-making and accountability: what damage was caused by anthropogenic climate change, who experienced it, which activities and firms contributed to that warming, and where intervention could prevent the greatest future harm?

 *Selected work:* Fofrich Navarro et al., *Earth System Science Data* [submitted] · Fofrich Navarro et al., *Environmental Research Letters* [in revision]